Answered By: Paul Galfano Last Updated: May 09, 2018 Views: 29

 2. Then check on the 'Peer Reviewed' and 'Scholarly Journals' boxes also underneath the search box (see image below):

-Following this use search terms that describe the topic as best you can, including substituting similar words (example: use the word 'global,' changing the phrase to 'global economic issues').
-Also experiment with a combination of search terms, making them as specific as possible (example: "global economic issues and China').
+Following this use search terms that describe the topic as best you can, including substituting similar words (example: use the word 'global,' changing the phrase to 'global economic issues' or 'globalization').
+Also experiment with a combination of search terms, making them as specific as possible (example: "global economic issues" AND China).

-If you are not sure of what search terms to use, there are introductory articles on this topic available within the Global Issues in Context database (access using the A-Z listing of databases).
+If you are not sure of what search terms to use, start with an introductory article on the general topic available within the Global Issues in Context database (access using the A-Z listing of databases).
 Once at the database, find and click the 'View All' link at the right of the 'Business and Economy' heading (see red arrow in image below):